2025 Michigan Wolverines football team: vs Purdue

-at Northwestern
+at Northwestern (George Jewett Trophy)

 On November 15, Michigan defeated Northwestern, 24–22, at Wrigley Field in Chicago.
 After a scoreless first quarter, Michigan opened the scoring in the second quarter via a one-yard touchdown run by Jordan Marshall.
 Northwestern responded with two field goals by Jack Olsen from 34-yards. and 26-yards, respectively.
 Michigan led, 7–6, at halftime.
 Michigan scored 14 points in the third quarter via a nine-yard touchdown run by Bryce Underwood and a one-yard touchdown run by Marshall.
 Northwestern responded with a 35-yard field goal by Olsen.
-The Wolverines held the Wildcats to three touchdowns in the first three quarters, but gave up two touchdowns within a one-minute span in the fourth quarter.
+The Wolverines held the Wildcats to just three field goals in the first three quarters, but gave up two touchdowns within a one-minute span in the fourth quarter.
 Northwestern scored 13 points in the fourth quarter via a one-yard touchdown run by Preston Stone and a six-yard touchdown run by Caleb Komolafe to take their first lead of the game.
 Despite turning the ball over five times and missing two field goals, Dominic Zvada kicked a 31-yard field goal as time expired to win the game.
 Michigan's defense held Northwestern to 61 rushing yards and 2.3 yards per carry, both season lows for the Wildcats.
 They also held Northwestern to two of 12 on third down conversions.

 Quarterback Bryce Underwood completed 21 of 32 passes for a career-high 280 yards, but also threw two interceptions and was responsible for a fumble on a botched handoff in the fourth quarter.
 Running back Jordan Marshall tallied 142 yards on 19 carries before leaving the game with a shoulder injury.
 Freshman wide receiver Andrew Marsh caught 12 passes for 189 yards, both single-game Michigan freshmen records.
 Marsh eclipsed 100 receiving yards for the second time this season, and became the first Michigan freshman wide receiver to record multiple 100-yard performances since Roy Roundtree in 2009.
 His 189 yards is tied for the sixth-most receiving yards in a game in program history and the most since Jehu Chesson recorded 207 yards in 2015.